jygnash/AWS_Cloud_Intro/README.md

 Steps to follow to complete the exersice:

-1. Click on one of the link below to login on AWS Cloud Console
+1. Log on AWS Cloud Console using your valid credentials
 2. Click on "S3"
 3. Click on "Create bucket"
 4. Enter "Bucket name"